Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 But up until that point, I was really focused on the grades, on the result.
 I didn’t understand that in order to get the top score, not just a really good score, but a top score, you’d need to actually – in a competitive field – lose yourself in the process of learning.
 So then it’s not about what’s going to be on the exam, or what’s the essay requirement.
 Although those are important parts of the game you need to play, but instead you’re focusing on what you’re learning, what you’re going to take away in your memory after the exam is done.

 I was a university professor for so long, I knew that most of the students after the exam a month later, if I asked them anything on the exam, they’d have a hard time answering it.
 Pretty much the only ones who would continue with it are the ones who have another course with me.
-They know they got to remember something, but even then I’m shocked, because they were studying for that end goal.
-Once that end goal was achieved, they let go.
+They know they got to remember something, but even then I’m shocked, like we just covered this last semester, you don’t remember?
+Because they were studying for that end goal, once that end goal was achieved – they let go.
 They didn’t need to use it any further.

 I understand that, but that’s why they are not top students.
 I didn’t know how rare of a student I and my friends were until I became a professor.
 It was so rare to actually get a student – The standard I held for all of us I thought was pretty high but not super high.
 But one of the things I realized is the reason our standards – we met those standards so easily doing – For instance, one thing we would do is, you want to stay always a week or two ahead, and then you want to read around all the other readings.